LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 created for that method to execute in.
 When executing code in a source file, a capture is again automatically created for that code to execute in.

-Captures are everywhere in Lasso and learning how to use them will give you a powerful tool to use in solving some complex problems.
+Captures are everywhere in Lasso, and learning how to use them will give you a powerful tool to use for solving some complex problems.
 This chapter provides in-depth information about captures and examples of their use.